And So It Begins

 Don’t Bother With Autumn

 Now it’s eleven days later.
-Even five days later I am shedding layers to combat the muggy swamps of South Carolina, not to mention the hurricane I chase out of Florida.
+Even five days later I am shedding layers to combat the muggy swamps of South Carolina, not to mention the hurricane I chase out of Florida (See Michael from March 2021).
 When I describe this trip as a whirlwind, it applies to both my rapid return and the weather.
 My first hint that the bitterness of North Dakota nears as it teases with a smattering of flurries in northern Illinois.
 Thankfully, they subside before I need to set up my tent.
 Sure, at my camp site at the Big Mac on the way south I forewent popping my gear due to the downpour.
 As least outside Akron the thunderstorm waited until we crawled in for the night.
 Still, the temperature hinted of Indian summer at those campsites.

 I can accept that in autumn, it’s not uncommon for the atmosphere to fluctuate between fall and summer, for hurricane season to last until the end of November, for me to sweat while setting up the tent at one location, fight the wind at another, and listen to the duration between lighting and thunder narrow as the cold front pushes against the warm Gulf moisture.
 In fact, all of the elements that impact my travel remind me in different ways that this is the season of change.
 Leaves throughout the Upper Peninsula cascade in a wide swath of shades, while the most noteworthy branches in Georgia are the ones laying on the shoulder of the interstate post tropical system.
 Yet as I cross back into North Dakota, leaves on the few trees have long-since departed.
 Above, almost as if the skies know where the state lines separate the rest of the country from this frigid place, white winter piles along the roadways, in the fields, and throughout the next half year, because on this chunk of the northern tier, Mother Nature doesn’t bother with autumn.